dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-in-5.md

     registry-console-1-28hlh   1/1       Running   0          1h
     router-1-0btlh             1/1       Running   0          1h

 The registry is where images that get created in OpenShift are stored.
 The registry console is a Web UI for the container registry.
 The router is an HAproxy instance running internally in OpenShift, exposing applications to the external network.
+It is used by CNS as well to expose the API service of CNS (heketi).

 &#8680; Finally get more information about the deployment with this command: